 And there you have it!
 It is possible and very easy to build a great cheese board on a budget of just about $25.
 I hope this excites you and inspires you to build a cheese board for your next gathering.
 You’re sure to impress your guests with not only the way it looks, but also the way it all tastes and the way it brings everyone together.

 I hope you found this helpful and I can’t wait to see all the beautiful boards you create.
-If you get a chance, snap a picture of your board and share it with me on Instagram by tagging @thebakermama and #MyBeautifulBoard so I can see.
+If you make one of these inspiration boards, be sure to snap a picture and tag me on Instagram @thebakermama so I can see!
+I just love seeing how inspired and creative y’all get with the recipes and ideas I share.
 Have fun and enjoy!